Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 05.28.29 UTC
+- WIB: Jumat, 4 Juli 2025 06.26.28 UTC
-- WITA: Jumat, 4 Juli 2025 06.28.29 UTC
+- WITA: Jumat, 4 Juli 2025 07.26.28 UTC
-- WIT: Jumat, 4 Juli 2025 07.28.29 UTC
+- WIT: Jumat, 4 Juli 2025 08.26.28 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational